rajen-shres/cobalt/docs/utilities_overview.rst

 Drop the include_me option if you do not want the logged in user to be included in the search results.

 The user search dynamically adds functions using HTMX (https://htmx.org).

+Originally it was intended to be able to work inline and to return a div with the name of the user, the hidden input and a button to search again.
+In practice only the callback version has been used so far.
+The code is still there to support the inline version (include search_include_inline_htmx.html if you want to use it), but it was never finished or tested.

 Design
 ^^^^^^